clhenrick/React-Leaflet-demo/README.md

 Then do: `npm install`

 ## To Run
-Do `gulp` in the root of this repo and run a local server in the `dist/` directory.
-Gulp will update `dist/` with necessary files as you make changes, though currently you must manually refresh the page to see the changes implemented.
+Do `gulp` in the root of this repo, Gulp will create and update the `dist/` directory with bundled files.
+Open a browser at `http://localhost:8080/index.html` to see the live app.
+Currently you must manually refresh the page to see the changes implemented.

 Alternatively do `gulp production` to generate minified production code.